Usage#

 @app.on_error(ResponseError)

-async def process_http_errors(request, error):
+async def handle_http_error(request, error):

 if error.status_code == 404:

-return render_template('page_not_found.html'), 404
+return 'Not Found', 404

 return error